Are UK blood pressure levels on the rise?

 What does the future hold?

 Researchers are also investigating a small implant called the MobiusHD which is implanted inside an artery in the neck.
-The device releases signals which tells the blood vessels in your arms and legs to dilate which reduces your blood pressure.
+The device releases signals which tell the blood vessels in your arms and legs to dilate, which reduces your blood pressure.

 How low can you go?